ByronLabs/vysion-cti/misp/README.md

 # Vysion MISP

+It's very easy to install Vysion MISP!
+Just need to have already installed [MISP Core and MISP Modules](https://www.misp-project.org/download/) and follow the instructions write below.

 > Python 3.7 or higher version required.
 > An installer "installer.sh" is available to install the "Objects" and "Expansion Module" parts in this same directory.